 Air quality data collected from each monitoring location during the reporting period is summarised below.
-Testing was undertaken on 1 December 2020 at all locations except DP20 which was undertaken on 18 May 2021 due to access issues.
+Testing was undertaken over the course of the 1 -4 November 2021.

-Results for all pollutants were significantly below prescribed concentration limits for all EPL discharge points, apart from DP19 solid particles.
-Subsequent combustion investigation and tuning is believed to have rectified the high reading.
+Results for all pollutants were significantly below prescribed concentration limits for all EPL discharge points.

-TABLE 8: DISCHARGE POINT 2: 3MW BOILER
+TABLE 9: DISCHARGE POINT 2: 3MW BOILER